 Bauhaus – German cuisine with a modern spin (1 West Cordova St. corner Carrall St.) – open 11:30am-2:30pm and 5-10:30pm.
 Try their Schnitzel! $25-50.

-Steamworks Brewing Co. – Great beer, great food (375 Water St. next to the old train station in Gastown) – This is one of the nicest pubs in Vancouver.
-It has multiple levels and rooms, cozy armchairs, window tables overlooking the water, pool tables, a large patio, and a beer store.
+Steamworks Brewing Co. – Great beer, good pub food (375 Water St. next to the old train station in Gastown) – This pub has multiple levels and rooms, cozy armchairs, window tables overlooking the water, pool tables, a large patio, and a beer store.
 Check out the cool chalkboard art by Rob Bowen.
 Try their sweet potato fries with balsamic vinegar reduction and the Lions Gate Lager. $10-20.

 Cardero Bottega – Gourmet Deli (1016 Cardero St.) – Best sandwiches in Vancouver!
 Italian imports pasta, olive oil and coffee are also for sale, along with home-made brownies.
 They also do catering!
 Closed on Mondays.
 All the sandwiches are to die for, but my favorite was “Jimmy the Greek.” $8-10.